 The January and Wood Company, a cotton mill, was located on West Second Street in Maysville, Kentucky.
-The business closed in late 2003 after struggling with a decline in orders 3 4 and at the time of its closure, it was the oldest business in the city.6
+The business closed in late 2003 after struggling with a decline in orders.3 4 At the time of its closure, it was the oldest business in the city.6

 Andrew M. January, Christian Schultz, Thomas Mannen and William Stillwell purchased the cotton mill in 1848,8 although Stillwell sold his interest a year later to Henry Cutter.
 January and Benjamin W. Wood purchased the interests of Schultz, Mannen and Cutter in 1851 and formed a partnership under the name January and Wood.